Shippable/docs/sources/deploy/amazon-ecs-state-env-vars.md

 Managing state and utilizing ENVs is a critical part of writing robust runCLI and runSh scripts.
 This section will give a simple example of using state and ENVs to deploy to two Amazon ECS environments.

 First, we'll need an image to deploy.
 This image will be updated automatically via Shippable CI.
-You can check the [TODO: add link] documentation for instructions on how to set that up.
+You can check the [documentation](../ci/trigger-pipeline-jobs) for instructions on how to set that up.

 ```
 resources: